jangelcode/NBASeasonTrackerDup/README.md

 The NBA Season Tracker is currently being hosted on Heroku and is accessible at [https://nbawebapp-prod-8d3ec9ee7b0e.herokuapp.com/](https://nbawebapp-prod-8d3ec9ee7b0e.herokuapp.com/).
 The application is monitored using Librato to ensure performance and uptime.

-This project was created as a platform to demonstrate my abilities in developing full-stack web applications, working with databases, and implementing API integration.
-It serves as a practical example of my technical skills for prospective employers or anyone interested in my work.

 ## Features

 - **Team Information:** Detailed statistics and insights for every NBA team, showcasing data fetching and processing capabilities.